And welcome back once again to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 And it just hit me again.

-Everybody's just too focused, way too focused on government and what it does and what it can do, and whether government's being penalized or hurt by this or that economic activity.
+Everybody's just too focused, way too focused on government and what it does and what it can do and whether government's being penalized or hurt by this or that economic activity.

-I would love to be able to break this cycle.
+I would love to break this cycle.

 But man, we're up against 50 or more years of propaganda and brainwashing to convince people that the health of the government equals their personal health.